xPoke-glitch/Climbing-Project/README.md

 * W/A/S/D: Move the player
 * W/A/S/D + Left Shift: Run
 * Walk/Run towards a big wall to automatically climb it
+* Hold left click and move mouse to move the player's camera

 ## Gameplay example